raspberrypilearning/people-in-space-indicator/worksheet.md

 ## Adding LEDs

-Next you'll connect some LEDs to the Pi's GPIO pins and use each of them to represent a person in space.
+Next, you'll connect some LEDs to the Pi's GPIO pins and use each of them to represent a person in space.

 1. Start by using a male-to-female jumper wire to connect one of the Pi's ground pins to the breadboard's ground rail:

     ![Breadboard ground rail](images/gpio-connect-ground.png)

-1. Now connect a single LED to the Pi by wiring it to the ground rail and pin 2, using a male-to-male wire, a male-to-female wire and a resistor:
+1. Now connect a single LED to the Pi by wiring it to the ground rail and pin 2, using a male-to-male wire, a male-to-female wire, and a resistor:

     ![LED on GPIO pin 2](images/led-pin2.png)